mastcu/SerialEM/ReadMe.txt

                          XCorr, Proc, or Stat generally.
 This is one module that gets optimized for a debug build

+HEADER FILES WITH MACROS FOR USE IN MULTIPLE PLACES MacroMasterList.h     Centralized description of each script command, used to
+                         make command function declarations in
+                         MacroCommands.h, the enum list defining CME_ plus the upper case of each name in MacroProcessor.h, the cmdList table of names and properties in MacroCommands.cpp, and the functions and tables in the Python serialem module.
+SettingsTests.h       Macros for settings that have a single value, used to
+                         read/write settings and report and set values generically from script in ParameterIO.cpp PropertyTests.h       Macros for properties that have a single value, used to read in properties and report and set values generically from script in ParameterIO.cpp NavAdocPuts.h         Code lines including macros used to write either directly to the Navigator file instead of through the autodoc structures, or to an XML file NavAdocParams.h       A hybrid file with macros for reading/writing montage, tilt series, and file option parameter to both settings and navigator files, and code writing other parameters to the Navigator file.
+Image/MdocDefines.h   Centralized description of most items in EMimageExtra
+                         and saved in the mdoc file, used in EMimageExtra.h to define structure members and in EMimageExtra.cpp to set their default values, and used in KStoreADOC.cpp to define string variables for ADOC_ strings, in KStoreADOC.h to make extern statements for accessing those strings, and in KStoreADOC.cpp to get values in and out of EMimageExtra with the Adoc... autodoc functions

 FILES SHARED WITH IMOD OR PLUGINS in Shared
 Except for imodconfig.h, the master copy of each file is